microsoft/WhatTheHack/030-EventDrivenFHIRPatientSearch/Coach/Solutions/Challenge01.md

 We’re now finished, make sure there at least 10,000 patient records in the server before starting the next challenge.

-## Option 2: Auto generate FHIR patient data via SyntheaTM Patient Generator
+## Bulk Load Option: Auto generate FHIR patient data via SyntheaTM Patient Generator

 ### **[SyntheaTM Patient Generator](https://github.com/synthetichealth/synthea#syntheatm-patient-generator)**
 - SyntheaTM is a Synthetic Patient Population Simulator.
 The goal is to output synthetic, realistic (but not real), patient data and associated health records in a variety of formats.